 Here’s a souvenir stein to remember that time you felt like an alcoholic at Disney World! ⇠ The place that won’t let you drink beer but has no issue with helping children look like they’re drinking beer.
 Maybe they’ll start selling candy cigarettes too, Cruella De Vil style.

 You’ve been warned.

-The Jedi Training show at Hollywood Studios is THE BEST THING AT DISNEY WORLD.
+If there’s one show you want to make time for during your day, make it the Jedi training experience at Hollywood Studios.
+It is THE BEST THING AT DISNEY WORLD.
 It’s heartwarming; it’s hilarious; and it must be absolutely terrifying for these children, right?

 Aiight, this’ll be the only time Lightning McQueen will ever tell you to slow your roll.
-The shuttle buses are always your quickest option when moving between parks but at some point your husband is going to need to take a nap and the water taxi, excuse me, the Friend Ship, is the perfect way to do so.
+The shuttle buses are always your quickest option when moving between parks but at some point your husband is going to need to take a nap.
+The water taxi, excuse me, the Friend Ship, is the perfect way to do so.

 The water taxis run between Epcot and Hollywood Studios (with some resort stops in between).
 They’re part of Disney’s complimentary transportation network and, let’s be honest, at this point in your attempt at visiting all 4 Disney parks in 1 day you’re going to be begging for a break.
-Give yourself this time to chill out on a boat and gather yourself for your 4th and final park (while your husband sleeps).
+Give yourself this time to chill out on a boat and gather yourself for your 4th and final park.